Optimal Training of Fair Predictive Models: Fair Predictive Models in a Batch Setting

 The approach to fair prediction outlined in \cite{NabiShpitser18Fair} suffers from two problems: one general and one specific to our setting here.
 First, their approach requires solving a computationally challenging constrained optimization problem.
-Likelihood functions are not in general convex and the constraints on path-specific effects involve nonlinear and complicated functionals of the observed data distribution.
+The constraints on path-specific effects involve nonlinear and complicated functionals of the observed data distribution.
 This makes the proposed constrained optimization a daunting task that relies on complex optimization software (or computationally expensive methods such as rejection sampling), which do not always find high quality local optima.
 Second, \citet{NabiShpitser18Fair} propose to constrain only part of the likelihood.
 Specifically they do not constrain the density $p(X)$ over the baseline features (since this is high-dimensional and thus inplausible to model accurately in their parametric approach).
 The baseline density is instead estimated by placing $1/n$ mass at every observed data point.
 This is sub-optimal in the specific setting we consider, where we do not need to average over constrained variables.
 Constraining a larger part of the joint distribution should lead to a fair world distribution KL-closer to the observed distribution, which leads to better predictive performance as long as the likelihood is correctly specified.
-This intuition is formalized in the following result. \begin{theorem} Let $p(Z)$ denote the observed data distribution, $M_1 \!\! = \!\! \big\{p^*_1(Z) = \argmin_{q(Z)} D_{KL}(p || q), \text{ s.t. } \epsilon_l \leq g(q(Z)) \!\!\!\! \leq \!\!\! \epsilon_u, \text{ and } q(Z_1) \!\!\! = \!\!\! p(Z_1) \big\}$, and $M_2 \!\! = \!\! \big\{p^*_2(Z) = \argmin_{q(Z)} D_{KL}(p || q), \text{s.t. } \epsilon_l \!\! \leq \!\! g(q(Z)) \!\! \leq \!\! \epsilon_u, \text{ and } q(Z_2) = p(Z_2) \big\}$.
-If $Z_2 \subseteq Z_1 \subseteq Z$, then $D_{KL}(p || p^*_2) \leq D_{KL}(p || p^*_1).$ \end{theorem} In other words, if a larger part of the joint is being constrained in $M_2$ (i.e., $\{Z\setminus Z_2\}$) compared to $M_1$ (i.e., $\{Z\setminus Z_1\}$), then $p^*_2(Z)$ is at least as close to $p(Z)$ as $p^*_1(Z)$.
-This should match intuition: if a larger part of the joint is being constrained, there are more ``degrees of freedom'' available to satisfy the constraint, and so the constrained distribution may lie ``closer'' to the unconstrained distribution.
+This intuition is formalized in the following result.